WoltLab/docs.woltlab.com/docs/package_pip_script.md

 Execute arbitrary PHP code during installation, update and uninstallation of the package.

-{% include callout.html content="You must install the PHP script through the [file package installation plugin](package_pip_file.md)." type="warning" %}
+!!! warning "You must install the PHP script through the [file package installation plugin](package_pip_file.md)."

-{% include callout.html content="The installation will attempt to delete the script after successful execution." type="warning" %}
+!!! warning "The installation will attempt to delete the script after successful execution."

 ## Attributes